-Foulon brings to his position business experience gained as a consultant for McKinsey & Co. and as a principal in several high-technology start-up businesses.
+Foulon also brings to his position business experience gained as a consultant for McKinsey & Co. and as a principal in several high-technology start-up businesses.

 A native of Spokane, Washington, Foulon is a graduate of Yale and Oxford University, where he was a Rhodes Scholar.